 In fairy tales such as Little Red Riding Hood, Peter and the Wolf, and The Three Little Pigs, the wolf (symbol of the wild forces of nature) was depicted as a dangerous killer.
 Similar stories date back to ancient times and have been told in many versions over the course of human history, originating in places from Europe to China, but all are reflective of humans’ fear of the wild.

 Explorers and conquistadores of the 1400’s, 1500’s, and 1600’s, who came to the Americas in search of new lands to conquer, sought ownership and power over the land.
-The ownership included any people, plants or animals who happened to be living there.
-The idea of conquering wilderness as a sign of “progress” carried through colonial and pioneer times in the Americas and still strongly influences Western culture today.
+The ownership included any people, plants, or animals who happened to be living there.
+The idea of conquering wilderness as a sign of “progress” carried through colonial and pioneer times in the Americas and still strongly influences many cultures today.

 People who have closely studied nature, its benefits to human life, and the effects of humans on the environment include Henry David Thoreau, Anna Comstock, and Rachel Carson.
-Their endeavors signaled a change in the Western viewpoint of wilderness and have helped to initiate the growth of interest in and appreciation for nature that we are experiencing around the world today.
+Their endeavors signaled a change in North America's and Europe's viewpoint of wilderness and have helped to initiate the growth of interest in and appreciation for nature that we are experiencing around the world today.

-Indigenous and aboriginal people often live in close physical and spiritual connection with the land, use plants for healing, and construct their homes and tools from natural materials.
-These people often believe that the animals, plants, and even the landscape itself, are helpers and teachers.
+Some Indigenous and aboriginal people live in close connection with the land, use plants for healing, and construct their homes and tools from natural materials.
+They often believe that the animals, plants, and even the landscape itself, are helpers and teachers.

 Modern Ideas of Wilderness